sjbylo/ocp-topics/external-service/README.md

 # Test connectivity to an external service

-This topic covers the use of a service to allow pods to connect to external services.
+This topic covers the use of a service to allow pods to connect to external services *using well-known names which will not change withing the OpenShift environment*.

 ## Start an external service to test with, e.g. on a master/node or on your laptop (if using the OpenShift CDK)